-A dynamic network diagram to the right of the configuration panel, as shown in the image above, provides visual feedback on an ongoing basis, as you go through the configuration process.
+A dynamic network diagram to the right of the configuration panel (as shown in the preceding image), provides visual feedback on an ongoing basis, as you go through the configuration process.

 Enter the serial number and a short name for the appliance.

-Serial Number of a virtual SD-WAN instance (VPX) can be accessed from the VPX web console, as highlighted in the screen-shot below.
+Serial Number of a virtual SD-WAN instance (VPX) can be accessed from the VPX web console, as highlighted in the following screen-shot.

 A serial number of a hardware appliance can be found on the device label too.

-Short Name is an optional field that can be used to specify an easily identifiable short name for a site or tag a site if desired.
+Short Name (Optional) The Short Name field can be used to specify an easily identifiable short name for a site or tag a site if desired.